What characteristics an application built with a Cloud Native approach has

 Banks lead the move to the Cloud Native approach overall, since they handle huge volumes of data and transactions that demand flexibility and scale.
 Online marketplaces (Ozon).

-The largest e-commerce platforms are also built on cloud principles.
-For example, the Ozon platform runs more than 10,000 microservices, processing up to 30 billion requests — that is the volume of traffic coming from users.
+For example, the Ozon platform runs on more than 10,000 microservices and processes up to 30 billion requests - that amount of traffic comes from users.

 For sales and peak loads, Ozon's architecture automatically distributes the load across many services.